albertoclarit/openshift-jenkins-docker-slave/README.md

     slave-based image streams once, during initialisation.
 So, if you add a slave stream after jenkins was started it'll need to be restarted.

+>   At the moment I have not solved the `how to actually run docker commands`
+    in the container - when I do I'll update this section of the README.

 ---

 _Alan B. Christie_